 This section analyses the demographics of Belle II registration data from the Belle II member registration platforms from 2011 - 2019.
 In 2017, Belle II migrated from a previous system, maintained by the Belle II secretariat, to the Belle II Membership Management System (B2MMS), maintained by Belle II Collaborative Services; due to this migration, results for 2017 may appear anomalous and should not be taken as indicative of real trends.
 Within the B2MMS, it is compulsory for a member to submit their name, title, gender, email, institution and membership category (i.e. Ph.D. student, faculty, etc.).
-The possible selections available for gender are: 'Male', 'Female, 'Other', 'Not set'.
+The possible selections available for gender are: 'Male', 'Female, 'Other', and Unspecified.
 Here we acknowledge the issues often perpetuated in this form of data taking with respect to a gender binary.
 Additionally, in the following figures it is necessary to combine 'other' and 'unspecified' into one category as underrepresented persons are easily identifiable due to low statistics.
 We as a collaboration wish to maintain and pursue true anonymity of our membership data.

 In recent years Belle II has seen a distinct membership increase, approximately doubling members between the years 2011 to 2019.
-Within this, the percentage of female identifying members increased from approximately 12.2% to 15.6%, shown in Figure 1.
-Though statistically significant, the average from these two numbers shows the increase in the percentage of women members to be approximately 0.4% every year.
+Within this, the percentage of female identifying members increased from 12.2% to 15.6%, shown in Figure 1.
+Though statistically significant, the difference of these two numbers shows the increase in the percentage of women members to be approximately 0.4% every year.
 Women are significantly underrepresented (equal population representation at 50% is displayed as a dashed line in the percentage plot of Figure 1).
-The current rate of increase is too modest to reach gender parity over the lifetime of this experiment.
+The current rate of increase is too modest to reach gender parity by 2030, when Belle II expects to have reached its target dataset of $50 \text{ ab}^{-1}$ .

 We next compare the gender of collaborators by region they work in, based on their registered institution.
 One particularly interesting takeaway from this Figure 2 is the comparison between two regions or countries with similar representation within the collaboration.
-Comparing Japan, which represents 16.23% of the collaboration, to Northern America which represents 16.91% of the collaboration, we can see that Japan has a higher representation of women than Northern America, 16.57% compared to 9.09% respectively.
+Comparing Japan, which represents 16% of the collaboration, to Northern America which represents 17% of the collaboration, we can see that Japan has a higher representation of women than Northern America, 17% compared to 9% respectively.
 Within Belle II, the representation of women as a percentage drops as their career progresses from postgraduate to permanent faculty, shown in Figure 3.
 The under-representation of women increases with increasing seniority.